dattalab/moseq2-app/README.md

 Once, the download is complete, navigate to that directory and launch the jupyter notebook (within the newly created conda env).

-__Note: while using this dataset, you may use all the default parameter settings in the Notebook as they were previously configured to match this dataset.__
+__Note: while using this dataset, you may use all the default parameter settings in the Notebook as they were previously configured to match this dataset.
+I.e. you can click 'Run all cells' in the beginning and wait for the analysis pipeline to complete.__

 # Get Started